svc-bi-concepts/test-mkdocs/docs/index.md

 - **dbt cloud** for data transformation
 - **Fivetran** for data ingestion

+Of course, these tools are far more capable than described above.

-You'll learn how to integrate these tools efficiently, automate workflows, and ensure high-quality analytics data.
+You'll learn how to integrate these tools efficiently and give you the foundations on how to provide high-quality analytics data.

 **What You'll Achieve**